VLPatton/jord/README.md

 ### Complete
 * Model loading
 * Object rendering based on models
+* DevIL for 2D texture loading
 ### Current
-* DevIL for 2D texture loading
+* Terrain
 ### Pending
 * Basic lighting effects using shading
-* Terrain
 * Interation
 * Entities and dynamic entity models
 ### Notes
-The current program, when built, will not properly display the texture.
-This is a known bug, and is why 2D texture loading is not marked as complete.
+No work has been done since current stable as of this commit.
+Please wait until next commit.